What We Do

 - in-meeting, volunteer, written editing of our works during oral readings

-- deeper, volunteer, take-home editing and critiquing of works beyond what can be provided orally at a meeting
+- deeper, volunteer, take-home editing, beta-reading and critiquing of works beyond what can be provided orally at a meeting

 - Craft Talk: discussions on writing craft (not lessons, but sharing of ideas)

 - resources (bibliography, newspaper, Twitter, blog) on writing, writing craft, contests, prompts, markets, editors, agents, publishers and other matters

 - a multi-platform public and global presence for the Group